Alexia-Soare/Themeisle-Test-2026/submission/README.md

 TypeScript was also a challenge since I'm not very experienced with it yet.
 There were quite a few moments where I was fighting with types and interfaces, especially when dealing with API responses and passing props between components.
 It slowed me down at first but I got more comfortable as the project went on.

-Overall it was a really good learning experience and I'm happy with how it turned out!
+Overall it was a really good learning experience!

 ## Demo Video
 [Click here to watch the demo]